 P(x)=x3+2x25x+1P(x) = x^3 + 2x^2 - 5x + 1

-Because the divisor is x2x-2, use a=2a=2.
-Then evaluate P(2)P(2):
+is divided by x2x-2.
+Because the divisor is x2x-2, use a=2a=2 and evaluate P(2)P(2):

-P(2)=23+2(22)5(2)+1P(2) = 2^3 + 2(2^2) - 5(2) + 1 =8+810+1=7= 8 + 8 - 10 + 1 = 7
+P(2)=23+2(22)5(2)+1=8+810+1=7P(2) = 2^3 + 2(2^2) - 5(2) + 1 = 8 + 8 - 10 + 1 = 7

-You do not need the quotient to answer this question.
-Once you have P(2)P(2), you already have the remainder.
+So the remainder is 77.
+You never needed the quotient — once you have P(2)P(2), you have the remainder.

 P(a)=0P(a)=0

-So the Remainder Theorem tells you the remainder in every case, and the Factor Theorem focuses on the special case where the remainder is zero.
+then the remainder on division by xax-a is 00, so xax-a is a factor of P(x)P(x).
+The Remainder Theorem tells you the remainder in every case; the Factor Theorem zooms in on the special case where that remainder is zero.

-When The Remainder Theorem Is Useful
+When the Remainder Theorem is useful

 Need help with a problem?